michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 <img src="https://www.kuleuven-kulak.be/kulakbiocampus/lage%20planten/Arabidopsis%20thaliana%20-%20Zandraket/Arabidopsis_thaliana-zandraket02.jpg" width=400>

 We will be looking at Arabidopsis thaliana data because it has a smaller genome and will take less time in computational processes.
 The [data](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP063471) is a **single-end** Illumina sequencing set with leaf tissue samples treated under salt stress, heat stress, and both.
-To simplify this, will only download one replicate each of the control samples and the heat stress samples.
+For full information on the study, click [here](https://www.ncbi.nlm.nih.gov//bioproject/PRJNA295091).
+To simplify our experiment because large data sets take a long time to compute, we will only download one replicate each of the control samples and the heat stress samples.
+(Note that this is highly discouraged and experiments should always have multiple replicates.)
 Each sample is about 3.5GB.
 You can download the SRA files from NCBI using sratoolkit:

 ```
 module load sratoolkit